nodeontrain/nodeontrain.xyz/tuts/account_activation.md

   19 passing (400ms)
 {% endhighlight %}

-With the `authenticated` method, we’re now ready to write an `update` action that authenticates the user corresponding to the email address in the params hash
+With the `authenticated` method, we're now ready to write an `update` action that authenticates the user corresponding to the email address in the params hash

 `app/controllers/account_activations_controller.js`